floatzcss/floatz/README.md

 As described under [Basic concepts](#spacers) *spacers* and *subspacers* are used add whitespace to *boxes*.
 As shown for *responsive layouters* it is possible to adjust whitespace to the desired device size by simply adding a device size specific postfix to the given styles.

+The code example below creates the following layout:

+* 3 columns for desktops and tablets in landscape mode (XL, L)
+* 2+1 columns for tablets in portrait mode (M)
+* 1 column for smartphones portrait and landscape mode (S, XS)

 ```
 <div class="flz_box flz_l25 flz_l50_m flz_r100_s flz_r100_xs">
   <div class="flz_lspacer flz_spacer_s flz_spacer_xs">